 Kyu Ho Youm joined the School of Journalism and Communication in 2002 as the inaugural holder of the Jonathan Marshall First Amendment Chair.
 As a prolific communication law scholar, he has published a number of book chapters and research articles in a wide range of leading journalism and law journals.
 Youm’s law journal articles on freedom of expression have been cited by U.S. and foreign courts, including the House of Lords in Great Britain, the High Court of Australia, the Supreme Court of Canada, and the Supreme Court of the Philippines.
 His media law research has been used by U.S. and international lawyers in representing their clients in press freedom litigation.
 Additionally, he has been quoted by a number of international and American news media, including the New York Times, on freedom of expression issues in the U.S. and abroad.

 A member of the Communication Law Writers Group, Youm has been involved in writing Communication and the Law, a major media law textbook in the United States.
-He has also contributed to Media Law and Ethics and Media, Advertising, and Entertainment Law Throughout the World.
-A native of South Korea, he has authored a book on Korean press law.
+He has also contributed to Media, Advertising, and Entertainment Law Throughout the World.
+A native of South Korea, he has authored several books on Korean and U.S. media law.

 Since 2008, Youm has been the Communication Law and Media Policy editor of the 12-volume International Encyclopedia of Communication.
 He currently serves on the editorial boards of a dozen leading law and communication journals in the United States, England, and Australia.
 He is active on Twitter, and his tweeting has been noted in Forbes.com’s “Eight Great Law & Technology Resources.”